jbh/ibmi-dotfiles/README.md

 and will not effect anyone else on the system.**

 ## Requirements
-These dotfiles require that the
+This software requires that the
 [IBM i Open Source Environment](https://sobo.red/ibmi-rpms) (yum) be installed.

 ## IBM i Dotfiles Installation